dbl4k/wcf-nlog/README.md

 # wcf-nlog

-a sample implementation of nlog in wcf (unhandled exceptions through behaviour extensions etc..)
+A sample implementation of the fantastic nLog in a boilerplate WCF project.

-This is a boilerplate WCF project with a ssimple Nlog implementation.

 Current features are:

 * an inheritable base class with an instantiated NLog logger for manual logging control.
 * a simple custom set of NLog BehaviorExtensionElement, ServiceBehavior and ErrorHandler that will catch unhandled exceptions.
+* behaviour configuration in config.

 Nothing too advanced here, more of a proof of concept.